risk-first/website/menagerie/Communication-Risk.md

 ## Approach To Communication Risk

-There is a symmetry about the steps going on in the diagram above, and we're going to exploit this in order to break down [Communication Risk](Communication-Risk) into it's main types.  <!-- tweet-end -->
+There is a symmetry about the steps going on in the diagram above, and we're going to exploit this in order to break down [Communication Risk](Communication-Risk) into its main types.  <!-- tweet-end -->

 ![Communication Risk 2](images/generated/risks/communication/communication_2.png)